How to Make a Plant Timelapse (Gear, Setup & Editing Guide)

 In the example above you can see one of my setups: camera on a tripod, plant in a pot, black background and a grow light above.
 Simple, but it works great.

-• Shutter Speed: How long the sensor is exposed to light.
-For plants you can usually go relatively slow (e.g. 1/30–1/4 s) because nothing moves very fast, but avoid vibration.
+• Shutter speed: how long the sensor is exposed to light.
+For plants you can usually go relatively slow (e.g. 1/30–1/4 s) because nothing moves fast, but avoid vibration.

 Your timelapse will only look as good as your plant grows.
 So while we nerd out about cameras, don’t forget basic plant care:

-• Watering: Keep the soil evenly moist but never swampy.
-Standing water = sad roots and moldy footage.
+• Watering: keep the soil evenly moist but never swampy.
+Standing water = sad roots and mouldy footage.

-• Light: Aim for 12–16 hours of consistent light per day with your plant lamp.
+• Light: aim for 12–16 hours of consistent light per day.
 Consistency is key to avoid visible flicker.

 Now the “boring” part starts — which is actually the most important: letting the camera run and not touching anything.

-• Start by filming or photographing the moment you plant the seed and cover it with soil.
+• Start by filming the moment you plant the seed and cover it with soil.

 • Then switch fully to the intervalometer — photos every few minutes, all day, every day.